cndolo/Utilities/README.md

 I will soon create a new branch with my configuratiion files for the different utilities, incase anyone is interested in getting a quick and easy start.

-If you have any suggestions for useful tools that please let me know by either opening an issue, creating a pull request or dropping me an email.
+If you have any suggestions for useful tools please let me know by either opening an issue, creating a pull request or dropping me an [email](mailto:charmaine.ndolo@yahoo.de).
 Suggestions for improvements are equally welcome.